 Step 1: Choose the Social Networks Most Effective to Your Campaign

 For example, Square Space’s approach to user-generated content is to show off its advocates’ talents behind the camera.
 This makes sense for a brand wanting to connect to more people just like the user here.
 Many consumers are twice as likely to share user-generated content with friends or family also.
-People simply trust one another over brands, which means user-generated content often gets more engagement than promotional posts.
+People simply trust one another over brands.
+This means user-generated content often gets more engagement than promotional posts.

 What User-Generated Content Works on Each Network